-These registers can be used to configure for the interface that the number of unprocessed elements in the transmit or receive buffer is indicated in the upper 4 bits of registers "TXCountReadBack" and "RXCount".
+This register can be used to specify that the number of unprocessed elements in the transmit and receive buffers is indicated in the upper 4 bits of the "TX0[x]CountReadBack" and "RX0[x]Count" registers for the respective interface.

-Bit Description Value Information 0 TxFifoInfo "Mode of channel TXCountReadBack" in the Automation Stu- 0 Registers "TXCountReadBack" on page 13 and "TXCount- LatchReadBack" on page 13 are use to read back "TXCount". dio I/O configuration 1 The lower 4 bits of registers "TXCountReadBack" on page 13 and "TXCountLatchReadBack" on page 13 are used to read back "TXCount".
-The upper 4 Bits are used to return the number of frames in the transmit buffer that have not been transmitted.
-1 RxFifoInfo "Mode of channel RXCount" in the Automation Studio I/O con- figuration 0 Registers "RXCount" on page 13 and "RXCountLatch" on page 14 are used to indicate the number of telegrams that have been received.
-1 The lower 4 bits of registers "RXCount" on page 13 and "RX- CountLatch" on page 14 are used to indicate the number of telegrams received.
+Bit Description Value Information 0 TxFifoInfo "Mode of channel TX0[x]CountReadBack" in the Automation 0 The "TX0[x]Count" is read in the "TX0[x]CountReadBack" on page 13 register.
+Studio I/O configuration 1 The "TX0[x]Count" is read in the "TX0[x]CountReadBack" on page 13 register.
+The upper 4 bits are used to return the number of frames in the transmit buffer that have not been transmitted.
+1 RxFifoInfo "Mode of channel RX0[x]Count" in the Automation Studio I/O 0 The number of received telegrams is shown in the "RX0[x]Count" on page 14 register. configuration 1 The number of received telegrams is shown in the lower 4 bits of the "RX0[x]Count" on page 14 register.
 The upper 4 bits are used to indicate the number of received but not acknowledged telegrams in the receive buffer.
 2 - 7 Reserved -